Subscription orders can be cancelled at anytime. Free delivery on all subsequent subscription orders. Find out more about subscriptions.

 The difference between atopic dermatitis (eczema) and contact dermatitis (such as drool rash) is that eczema is usually a chronic condition that needs to be managed over the long term, while contact dermatitis clears up if you remove the source of the irritation – your baby's saliva.

-Hand, foot and mouth disease is common childhood illness.
+Hand, foot, and mouth disease is a common childhood illness.
 It's a virus that presents as a blistery rash on and around a baby’s mouth, hands, and feet.
 It can also cause mouth sores or a mild fever.

-No, teething should not cause a rash on a baby's arms, legs or back.
-Any full-body irritations should be looked at by your GP.
+No, teething should not cause a rash on a baby's arms, legs, or back.
+Any full-body irritations should be looked at by your pediatrician.